pydata/numexpr/README.txt

 Authors
 =======

-Numexpr was initially written by David Cooke
-<david.m.cooke@gmail.com>, and extended to more types by Tim Hochberg
-<tim.hochberg@ieee.org>.
-Francesc Alted <faltet@pytables.org>
-contributed support for booleans and for efficient strided and unaligned array operations.
-Ivan Vilata <ivilata@selidor.net>
+Numexpr was initially written by David Cooke, and extended to more types by Tim Hochberg.
+Francesc Alted contributed support for booleans and for efficient strided and unaligned array operations.
-contributed support for strings.
-Gregor Thalhammer
-<Gregor.Thalhammer@gmail.com> implemented the support for Intel VML
-(Vector Math Library).
+Ivan Vilata contributed support for strings.
+Gregor Thalhammer implemented the support for Intel VML (Vector Math Library).

 License